co3moz/gluon/README.md

 module.exports = router;
 ```

 By time tokens will stay there.
-You must use `node-schedule` or similiar cron job tools.
+You must use `node-schedule` or similar cron job tools.
 You can use this.

 app.js
 ```javascript